sunetbiz/55/Who's-Using-Telegram-Bot-SDK?.md

 ## Games
 - [@MyPokerBot](https://telegram.me/MyPokerBot) - MyPokerBot lets you play Texas Hold 'em Poker with Telegram users at a 5 person table.
+- [@AbnaBot](https://telegram.me/AbnaBot) - Play games like Connect Four and Number Guess with friends and Telegram users.
+(Persian)

 ## Health & Fitness
 - [@WeightLogBot](https://telegram.me/WeightLogBot) - Logs your weight, and gives you a JSON API and nice output commands to see your progress.